 Since 2010, I have been involved in designing, launching and evaluating effective assessment models in higher education.
 However, I have also observed what happens when educators don’t consider outcomes: more often than not, we leave the most at-risk behind.
 Ignoring gaps in knowledge, especially when this knowledge includes essential skills like reading and writing, contributes to a downward spiral.
-These learning deficits build up over time, and at some point catching may seem impossible.
-The dismal graduation rates at four-year institutions clearly document the effects of this cycle.
+These learning deficits build up over time, and at some point catching up may seem impossible.

 Properly calibrated assessment tools allow us to ‘see’ learning.